olga-od-ua/the-gift-of-the-gab/README.md

 1. The functionality of flashing cards on Course Info page upon a relative button click on Home page was achieved with Tutor support and [CODEBOXX](https://code-boxx.com/pass-variables-between-pages-javascript/).

 2. Collages with the classs .bg-image-blur and .body-home were made with the help of [Spark](https://spark.adobe.com/sp).

+3. The favicon image with the class b_brick was borrowed from [Shutterstock](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.shutterstock.com%2Fsearch%2Fbrick%2Bletter%2Bb&psig=AOvVaw2VeMNAUt41heR_FDI2HNaK&ust=1619520250733000&source=images&cd=vfe&ved=2ahUKEwijhaSb3ZvwAhWMTxUIHWZrDfoQjhx6BAgAEBI).

+4. Animation of the teachers' photos on About Us page was achieved with the inspiration from [w3schools](https://www.w3schools.com/default.asp).

 ### Content

 ### Media